Catch22 (charity): Rainer Foundation

-The Rainer Foundation was originally formed as the London Police Court Mission (LPCM) as a result of a 5 shilling gift made by Fredric Rainer in 1876 to Church of England Temperance Society part of the Temperance movement.
+The Rainer Foundation was originally formed as the London Police Court Mission (LPCM) as a result of a 5 shilling gift made by Fredric Rainer in 1876 to the Church of England Temperance Society (CETS), part of the Temperance movement.
 In the letter attached to the gift Rainer asked "can nothing be done for him whose foot has once slipped".
-Originally the Missionaries, later called Probation Officers, were recruited from the 'respectable' classes.
-In 1907 under the aegis of the Probation of offenders Act, these missionaries became known as probation officers.
+In response, the CETS appointed a missionary to Southwark court, who became the basis for the LPCM.
+In 1907 under the aegis of the Probation of Offenders Act, these missionaries became known as probation officers.